beekhof/beekhof.github.io/_posts/2018-02-16-two-node-problems.md

 There is no downside if a failure causes both members of a two node cluster to serve up the same static website.
-However its a very different story if it results in **both sides are independently managing a shared job queue or providing uncoordinated write access to a replicated database or shared filesystem.**
+However its a very different story if it results in **both sides independently managing a shared job queue or providing uncoordinated write access to a replicated database or shared filesystem.**